Origin and sustainability of energy

 In addition to environmental impacts and risks, the supply chains of fuels also involve financial and social impacts and risks.
 We aim to know the origin of the energy we produce and its environmental impacts throughout its life cycle.

-The debate on the sustainability of biomass continued because the European Commission's proposal for a Directive related to the sustainability of solid biomass was discussed further during 2017.
-We are making provisions for the forthcoming sustainability criteria already in advance.
+Active debate on the sustainability of biomass continued in 2018.
+Towards the end of the year 2018, the European Commission published the clean energy package, which included requirements concerning the sustainability of solid biomass.
+We are already making provisions for the forthcoming sustainability criteria.

 ORIGIN OF FUELS

-The coal we procured in 2017 came from Russia and Kazakhstan.
+The coal we procured in 2018 came from Russia.
 We require that the coal suppliers are committed to the practices of responsible business, at least to the UN Global Compact principles.

 The natural gas we use arrives through a pipeline from Western Siberia in Russia.

-We request the pellet suppliers to provide information about the origin of the pellets and their raw materials, and about their supply chain and possible certification.
-We aim to know the origin and life cycle of the pellets we use.
+We request the pellet suppliers to provide information about the origin of the pellets and their raw materials, and about the supply chain and certification of the pellets.
 The pellet suppliers are also required to commit themselves to responsible business practices.
-In 2017, we carried out an audit on one pellet supplier.
-In the audit, we paid particular attention to the security of supply, pellet quality, and the origin and sustainability of pellets.
+We will continue to carry out audits on pellet suppliers, paying particular attention to the security of supply, pellet quality, and the origin and sustainability of pellets.

 THE ENTIRE LIFE CYCLE IS IMPORTANT

 We aim to know the environmental impacts of the energy we produce for its entire life cycle.
 We have estimated the impact of increased use of renewable energy on the environment and on emissions throughout the life cycle of energy production.
-Studies conducted in cooperation with the Finnish Environment Institute show that emissions from a power plant are reduced when coal is replaced with biomass.
+Studies conducted in cooperation with the Finnish Environment Institute show that power plant emissions are reduced when coal is replaced with biomass.

-Our aim is to find out the environmental impacts for the entire life cycle already in advance when we introduce new fuel fractions or energy production methods.
+Our aim is to find out the environmental impacts for the entire life cycle already in advance when we introduce new fuels or energy production methods.

 HYDROPOWER HAS AN IMPACT ON LOCAL WATER SYSTEMS

-We are involved in a project of the Natural Resources Centre investigating the management measures for migratory fish populations in regulated rivers along the Rivers Kemijoki, Ounasjoki and Kymijoki.
-The project provides information, e.g. on the functioning of the Korkeakoski fishway, which was recently built in the eastern branch of the river.
+We were involved in a project of the Natural Resources Centre investigating the management measures for migratory fish populations in regulated rivers along the Rivers Kemijoki, Ounasjoki and Kymijoki.
+The project provided information, e.g. on the functioning of the Korkeakoski fishway, which was recently built in the eastern branch of the river.
 It is important for us to gain information about various methods that have an impact on the migration of fish.
-The project is due to end in 2018.
+The project ended in 2018.

 In 2017, we launched a study on the best and most cost-effective way to safeguard the passage of migratory fish past the power plant dams on the River Kymijoki.
 We also want to investigate new and innovative solutions.
-The study is part of the Government's key projects, and it is carried out in cooperation with the Ministry of Agriculture and Forestry and the Uusimaa Centre for Economic Development, Transport and the Environment.
-The task will be completed in 2018.
+The study is part of the Government’s key projects, and it is carried out in cooperation with the Ministry of Agriculture and Forestry and the Uusimaa Centre for Economic Development, Transport and the Environment.
+The study was completed in 2018.
+The work continues in 2019 with the fish radio telemetry study with an objective of tracking the actual movement of fish.